TorresHong/TorresHong.github.io/README.md

 ### 2. Data Collection

-were requests, selenium, BeautifulSoup, and Pandas.
+The main Python libraries used to collect and organize the data from the website were requests, selenium, BeautifulSoup, and Pandas.

 The first obstacle to collecting the data was entering the university’s internal website.
 As the portal grants exclusive access to LSE students, valid login details need to be used to access the data.
 By inputting our member’s credentials using the selenium library, we were able to enter the website.